DRMacIver/programmer-at-large-notes/characters.md

 * We would probably consider Arthur to be at least somewhat on the autism spectrum (though the crew does not have any concept that maps directly onto that)
 * Arthur is not notably creative or brilliant - they're maybe in the upper third of crew intelligence wise, but they're definitely not in the top 10%.
+However the Crew are notably intelligent to what we could consider baseline, so this *does* easily put them in the top 10% for us, probably even the top 5%.
+Nevertheless they're no genius.
 * Arthur has fairly bad social anxiety, which is a significant problem for them in the tightly knit communal culture of the crew.
 * Arthur has a somewhat acerbic sense of humour when they relax enough to show it.